dan1elt0m/polymo/README.md

 - Install Polymo with `pip install polymo`.
 If you want the Builder UI, add the extras: `pip install "polymo[builder]"`.
 - Make sure you have access to the API you care about (base URL, token if needed, and any sample request parameters).

-## What’s inside this project
-- `src/polymo/` keeps the logic that speaks to APIs and hands data to Spark.
-- `polymo builder` is a small web app (FastAPI + React) that guides you through every step.
-No need to run npm, the app is bundled with pip and ready to go.
-- `examples/` contains ready-made configs you can copy, tweak, and use for smoke tests.
-- `tests/test_datasource.py::test_stream_reader_batches` exercises the streaming reader end to end; run it with `pytest -k stream_reader_batches` for a quick smoke test.
-- `notebooks/polymo_vs_udf_benchmark.ipynb` compares two approaches: Polymo’s DataSource batch endpoint vs a per-row Spark UDF.
-With the default 50ms simulated latency Polymo finishes ~10× faster than the per-row UDF.
-Tweak `PAGE_DELAY`, `page_size`, or the dataset size to mirror your own API.

 ## Run the Builder in Docker
-- Build the dev-friendly image and launch the Builder with hot reload:

 ```bash
 docker compose up --build builder